solid-lite/draft-spec/README.md

 ```

 ### 7. Identity
 - WebID: An WebID is a URI that denotes an Agent.
 When dereferencing a WebID, it should return machine readable data, which can be used to discover other data, by following your nose (FYN).
 See below for and example.
 JSON-LD 1.1 is supported.
+The profile SHOULD live at the root level of the storage, giving a human friendly URL for sharing.

 ### 8. Authentication
 - Authentication is the process of verifying a WebID.
 This can either be done using PKI, or with a bearer token.
 The WebID is returned to the server on successful authentication.
 The authentication process will return a user URI to the server.
 There will be multiple authentication strategies suppored similar to passportjs.
 A simple PKI solution similar to that used in [SolidOS](https://github.com/SolidOS/solid-ui/blob/main/src/chat/keys.ts), where a signed header is sent to the server and verified, will be a base line example that implementers SHOULD support.
 For now signing the current unix timestamp and sendign it in an `Auth: solid-lite` header is sufficient.
 The server checks the timestamp is withing 60s of the current time.